windht/LeWords/README.md

 # LeWords
 A Word Reciting App for BuildMind student end Browser version based on ionic framework.
 Support Both Android and IOS platform.
 Can be tested on Chrome browsers using the mobile layout..
+You can also access this [demo](http://tonghu.info/#/demo/4) with a mobile frame.

 # Current Features
 ## Fake Backend